PHOENIXCONTACT/MORYX-Framework/docs/tutorials/HowToBuildADriver.md

 }
 ````

-The implementation of the `ExampleDriver` derives from the [Driver](xref:Moryx.AbstractionLayer.Drivers.Driver) base class.
+The implementation of the `ExampleDriver` derives from the [Driver](../../src/Moryx.AbstractionLayer/Drivers/Driver.cs) base class.
 It also implements the `IDriver` interface.
-The next important thing is the [ResourceRegistration attribute](xref:Moryx.AbstractionLayer.Resources.ResourceRegistrationAttribute).
+The next important thing is the [ResourceRegistration attribute](../../src/Moryx.AbstractionLayer/Resources/Attributes/ResourceRegistrationAttribute.csResourceRegistrationAttribute).
 The AbstractionLayer can now identify this driver as a resource.
 Additional attributes like `DisplayName` and `Description` are used within the Resource UI.

 The two properties `AStringValue` and `AnIntValue` are shown in the ResourceUI and can be edited by the user.
 The member `ANonEntrySerializeMember` is invisible for the user and is only used inside the AbstractionLayer.
 The `Square` function is also visible in the Resource UI.
 And: It is callable from there.

-## Additional things that are good to know
+## Lifecycle and StateMachine

 The `ExampleDriver` is just a simple implementation for a driver.
-As like every [Resource](xref:Moryx.AbstractionLayer.Resources.Resource) you can `Initialize`, `Start`, `Stop` a driver.
+As like every [Resource](../../src/Moryx.AbstractionLayer/Resources/Resource.cs) you can `Initialize`, `Start`, `Stop` a driver.
 Also `State machine` support is built in:

 ````cs
 using Moryx.AbstractionLayer.Drivers;